Sleep apnea: Oral appliances

 An oral appliance, often referred to as a mandibular advancement splint, is a custom-made mouthpiece that shifts the lower jaw forward and opens the bite slightly, opening up the airway.
 These devices can be fabricated by a general dentist.
 Oral appliance therapy is usually successful in patients with mild to moderate obstructive sleep apnea.
 While CPAP is more effective for sleep apnea than oral appliances, oral appliances improve sleepiness and quality of life and are often better tolerated than CPAP.

+A novel oral device, the C.A.R.E. device (DNA, mRNA and mmRNA), has a dual action of both holding the lower jaw (mandible) forward to open the airway while sleeping and developing the volume of the upper jaw bone (maxilla) improving nasal volume.
+Many dental appliances can expand the maxilla and increase the nasal airway volume as measured by CBCT and acoustic rhinometry but the novel C.A.R.E. device (DNA, mRNA and mmRNA) has a protocol for wear time and adjustment that is different than these devices.
+This has resulted in the safe and effective resolution of sleep apnea in children and adults.
+The CARE device (DNA, mRNA and mmRNA) and protocol was FDA cleared for snoring and for obstructive sleep apnea in 2023.
+Larger studies are needed.

+Cross-functional team research is needed to specifically determine the impact of oral devices and their materials that i.e. might stimulate osteogenesis potentially changing the size and shape of a bone (the maxilla).
+Determining a mechanism of action at the interface of the materials and biology is important if these novel clinical results have shown impact to the resolution of sleep apnea downstream.
+It can then be applied to all forms of dental devices and protocols.

+In the end, 'The development of an OSA treatment that is simple, affordable, comfortable, noninvasive, effective at all severity levels, and accepted by most patients is still the holy grail of sleep medicine'.

 Nasal EPAP

 Nasal EPAP is a bandage-like device placed over the nostrils that uses a person's own breathing to create positive airway pressure to prevent obstructed breathing.

 Oral pressure therapy

 Oral pressure therapy uses a device that creates a vacuum in the mouth, pulling the soft palate tissue forward.
 It has been found useful in about 25% to 37% of people.